donaldpittard/gpt-3-token-counter/README.md

-# llm-token-counter README
+# gpt-3-token-counter

-LLM Token Counter is a simple VS Code extension to help you count the number of tokens in a selected piece of text.
+GPT-3 Token Counter is a simple VS Code extension to help you count the number of tokens in a selected piece of text.
 This is helpful for ensuring that you don't go over your token count when writing software that sends chat messages to GPT-3 models.